DBraun/TouchDesigner_Shared/TOPs/README.md

 ### tex_3d_multi_in.tox - Tex 3D Multi-in
 This component takes any number of input TOPs and creates a Texture 3D holding all of them.

+### trigger_chop_vis.tox - Trigger Chop Visualization
+This component visualizes the parameters of a trigger CHOP with a familiar ADSR curve.